Chick-Fil-A Forced To Close Its Only U.K. Location, Under Pressure From LGBTQ Activists

 Reading Pride, the organization that called for the boycott, praised the decision to allow the company to operate until the end of its six-month lease, saying that it gives the employees there time to find new jobs.
 However, the organization will continue to advocate for a boycott of the store.

-Chick-Fil-A has been a target for criticism ever since 2012, when it was revealed that then-COO Dan Cathy had, through the company’s charitable foundation, been donating to groups that advocated against same-sex marriage.
-The revelations sparked a boycott, and the company later announced that it would no longer donate to such groups.
+Chick-Fil-A has been a target for criticism since 2012 when then-COO Dan Cathy had, through the company’s charitable foundation, been donating to groups advocating against same-sex marriage.
+The revelations sparked a boycott, and the company later announced it would no longer donate to such groups.

-However, earlier this year, it was revealed that company has still been donating hundreds of thousands of dollars to organizations with anti-LGBTQ sentiments.
+However, earlier this year, it was revealed that the company has still been donating hundreds of thousands of dollars to organizations with anti-LGBTQ sentiments.

 That anti-LGBTQ activism has made Chick-Fil-A and its products unwelcome in certain locations.
 For example, last week, as reported at the time by The Inquisitr, a New Orleans high school principal turned down a free Chick-Fil-A lunch for its teachers, saying that he made the decision out of respect for his school’s LGBTQ staff.

-Similarly, as Delish reports, back in March San Antonio effectively banned Chick-Fil-A from its airport, requiring the company that manages food and concessions at the facility to not lease to Chick-Fil-A. Later, Buffalo, New York followed suit in keeping Chick-Fil-A out of its own airport.
+Similarly, as Delish reports, back in March San Antonio effectively banned Chick-Fil-A from its airport, requiring the company that manages food and concessions at the facility to not lease to Chick-Fil-A. Later, Buffalo, New York, followed suit in keeping Chick-Fil-A out of its own airport.

 Delivered To Your INBOX